 If your catalytic converter is stolen, you should contact your local police department and file an official report.
 Your next call should be to your insurance agent to figure out if catalytic converter theft is covered by your insurance package.
 Then you’re going to want to get your car to an auto shop.
 While the car is still technically drivable, it may not be functioning properly.
 It is illegal to drive without a catalytic converter, not to mention its detrimental effect on the environment.
 So, considering these potential problems it is best to avoid driving your car if possible.

 In short, make sure to park your car in a safe spot (locked up inside, if you can), consider etching a VIN or painting your catalytic converter, think about installing security cameras or anti-theft devices, and be as vigilant as you can to try and prevent theft.
-And if you don’t already have comprehensive coverage for your vehicle, reach out to Elephant and get a quote today.
+And if you don’t already have comprehensive insurance for your vehicle, reach out to Elephant and get a quote today.